CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Preliminaries: A Family of Examples, Decision Trees, and BDDs

 \figref{walsh2_bdd} shows the BDD for $H_4$ under the interleaved-variable ordering $\langle x_0,y_0,x_1,y_1 \rangle$.
 The bold path is for the assignment $[{x_0} \mapsto F, {y_0} \mapsto T, {x_1} \mapsto F, {y_1} \mapsto T]$, which corresponds to $H_4[0,3]$.
 (The path in the BDD only shows $x_0 \mapsto F, x_1 \mapsto F$ because the plies for $y_0$ when $x_0 \mapsto F$, and $y_1$ when $x_0 \mapsto F$ and $x_1 \mapsto F$ are skipped.)

-Similar to the case for decision trees, \figref{walsh2_bdd_tensor_product} shows that the Kronecker product in the expression $H_4 = H_2 \tensor H_2$ corresponds to \emph{stacking BDDs}---in essence, replacing each terminal of the BDD that represents the left occurrence of $H_2$ in ``$H_2 \tensor H_2$'' with another copy of $H_2$.
-The BDD for $H_4$ contains three occurrences of $H_2$: one in the $\langle x_0, y_0 \rangle$ plies, and two more in the $\langle x_1, y_1 \rangle$ plies.
-The leftmost $\langle x_1, y_1 \rangle$ occurrence (in the blue dashed outline) accounts for the three occurrences of the matrix for $H_2$ in the matrix for $H_4$; the rightmost occurrence (in the green dashed-double-dotted outline) corresponds to the matrix $-H_2$ in the lower-right corner of the matrix for $H_4$ (cf.\ \figref{HadamardMatrices}).
-Consequently, one can construct a BDD for each member of $\HadamardFamily$ by repeated stacking, doubling the number of plies each time in accordance with $H_{2^{i+1}} = H_{2^i} \tensor H_{2^i}$, but only \emph{tripling} the size with each such stacking operation (e.g., $H_8 = H_4 \tensor H_4$ has three copies of $H_4$, etc.).
+\figref{walsh2_bdd_tensor_product} shows that the Kronecker product $H_4 = H_2 \tensor H_2$ corresponds to \emph{stacking BDDs}---in essence, each terminal of the BDD for the left occurrence of $H_2$ in ``$H_2 \tensor H_2$'' is replaced by a copy of $H_2$.
+The BDD for $H_4$ contains three occurrences of $H_2$: one in the $\langle x_0, y_0 \rangle$ plies, and two in the $\langle x_1, y_1 \rangle$ plies.
+The leftmost $\langle x_1, y_1 \rangle$ occurrence (blue-dashed outline) accounts for the three occurrences of matrix $H_2$ in the $H_4$ matrix; the rightmost occurrence (green dashed-double-dotted outline) corresponds to the negated matrix $\,{-}H_2$ in the lower-right corner of $H_4$ (cf.\ \figref{HadamardMatrices}).
+Consequently, one can construct a BDD for each member of $\HadamardFamily$ by repeated stacking, doubling the number of plies each time, per $H_{2^{i+1}} = H_{2^i} \tensor H_{2^i}$, but only \emph{tripling} the size with each such stacking operation (e.g., $H_8 = H_4 \tensor H_4$ has three copies of $H_4$, etc.).
 Consequently, the size of the BDD for $H_{2^i}$ is $O(3^i)$.

-\subsection{Discussion}
+\paragraph{Discussion}

-When $H_{2^i}$ is represented as a decision tree (of height $2^{i}$), it has $2^{2^{i}}$ leaves and $2^{2^{i}}\! - \!
-1$ internal nodes, and thus the size of the tree is doubly exponential in $i$.
+The decision tree for $H_{2^i}$ has height $2^{i}$, $2^{2^{i}}$ leaves, and $2^{2^{i}}\! - \!
+1$ internal nodes.
+Thus, the size of the tree is double exponential in $i$.
 As observed above, the size of the BDD for $H_{2^i}$ is $O(3^i)$, and hence, compared to decision trees, BDDs achieve \emph{exponential compression} on $\HadamardFamily$.

 In contrast, CFLOBDDs employ a different principle than stacking to account for Kronecker product.
 Looking ahead, this principle is explained in \sectref{EncodingHFour}, and as we will see when we get to \figref{walshKGeneralCase}, there is a CFLOBDD of size $O(i)$ that encodes $H_{2^i}$.
 Consequently, CFLOBDDs achieve \emph{double-exponential} compression on $\HadamardFamily$.
 Moreover, in \sectref{Separation:HadamardRelation}, we show that this exponential separation is inherent: a BDD that represents $H_{2^i}$ requires $\Omega(2^i)$ nodes (\theoref{HadamardSeparation}).